 The State of Maryland is committed to helping local school systems maximize the potential of new and emerging technologies to improve student outcomes and better prepare all students for the workforce needs of the 21st Century.
-House Bill 115 (2016), Education- Robotics Grant Program - Establishment (amended in 2018), created this program designed to increase the number of robotics programs in the state or to support existing robotic programs.
-To distribute these funds, the Maryland State Department of Education (MSDE) will make annual grants available to a school or to a nonprofit entity who serves public school students.
+House Bill 115 (2016), Education-Robotics Grant Program - Establishment, created this program designed to increase the number of robotics programs in the state or to support existing robotic programs.
+To distribute these funds, the Maryland State Department of Education (MSDE) will make annual grants available to a school or to a nonprofit entity partnering with a school.